-The Uahi Ridge project is a new rental community providing safe and affordable long-term housing for 95 families in Lihue.
+Uahi Ridge Phase 2 is the second phase of the Uahi Ridge affordable housing rental project in Lihue, Kauai, which provides safe and affordable long-term housing for 60 families in Lihue.
 It is located on a vacant site in an underdeveloped area near Kukui Grove Center, the island's largest shopping mall.
 The project is also near the county's major employers, county and state government offices, and the county's largest private employers, the Wilcox Hospital, Walmart, and Kauai Medical Clinic.
-The project will be a 96-unit (including 1 manager's unit) affordable rental housing project for residents earning 30 to 60% of the area median income consisting of 48 one-bedroom, 24 two-bedroom (including 1 manager's unit), and 24 three-bedroom units.
+The project will be a 60-unit (including 1 manager's unit and 1 homeless unit) affordable rental housing project for residents earning 30 to 60% of the area median income consisting of 48 one-bedroom, 24 two-bedroom (including 1 manager's unit), and 24 three-bedroom units.
 Amenities include a community room, playground equipment, and barbeque areas.
 Residents will have access to a charging station for electric vehicles and designated areas to store bicycles and surfboards.
 The developer purchased the property on February 29, 2024.